The Expats Guide to the 10 Best Places to Live in Portugal

 best cities in Portugal

-Setúbal, is a bustling port and major fishing center that is rich in history and seafaring heritage.
+Setúbal is a bustling port and major fishing center rich in history and seafaring heritage.
 This town is set against the stunning backdrop of the Serra da Arrábida Natural Park and the Tróia Peninsula, offering a blend of natural beauty and exclusive luxury.

 The Serra da Arrábida Natural Park provides amazing hiking trails, ocean views, and picturesque beaches for relaxation.
 Avenida Luísa Todi, the main avenue, is lined with bars, restaurants, and green spaces, while Praça de Bocage serves as the heart of the city, perfect for unwinding and enjoying the vibrant atmosphere.